Sidney Craig: Early life

 Born in Vancouver, British Columbia, Canada, Craig was raised in Los Angeles, California.
 He was a one-time child tap dancer who graduated from California State University, Fresno with a major in business and psychology.
 Later, he would commit $10 million to California State University, Fresno for its School of Business and Administrative Services.
 Fresno State renamed their School of Business to the Sid Craig School of Business.

 Career

 While still a senior in college, he taught dancing at night for an Arthur Murray Dance studio.
 After graduation, he joined the company, finally ending up owning several franchises and serving on its board of directors.

-Craig later worked for a growing chain of women's fitness salons called Body Contour.
+Craig later worked for a growing chain of women's fitness salons called Body Contouring.
 After Body Contour grew into 200 centers nationwide, it was sold in 1982 to NutriSystem.

 Because the buyout carried with it a non-compete clause in the United States, the Craigs moved to Australia and there started the Jenny Craig weight-loss company.
 The company became a success and, after the non-compete clause expired, the Craigs brought the operations to Southern California, choosing Del Mar for their corporate headquarters.
 The couple sold the majority of their interest in the company in 2002.
 Nestlé purchased the company in 2006 for $600 million.